yiren-jian/EmbedHalluc/README.md

 # EmbedHalluc for Few-shot Language Learners

-This repo covers the implementation of the following paper:  **"Embedding Hallucination for Few-shot Language Learning"** .
+This repo covers the implementation of the following paper:  **"Embedding Hallucination for Few-shot Language Learning"** accepted by NAACL 2022.

 <img src="figures/overview.png" width="400">